ckurau/naive-mean-reversion/README-nmr.md

 ## Disclaimer

 Educational and research purposes only.
 Past backtest performance does not guarantee future results.
 Not financial advice.
 Consult a licensed financial advisor and CPA before trading with real capital.
-The aggressive position sizing in V30+S&P600 is suitable only for those who understand and accept the full risk of deep drawdowns (−48%+) as part of the strategy's long-term compounding profile.
+The aggressive position sizing in V32e is suitable only for those who understand and accept the full risk of deep drawdowns (−48%+) as part of the strategy's long-term compounding profile.
+V32d is available as a lower-drawdown alternative (−39%) at a modest equity cost for those who prefer better risk-adjusted returns.